§ 4A-101 Short title.

 Regulations of the Board of Governors of the Federal Reserve System and operating circulars of the Federal Reserve Banks supersede any inconsistent provision of this Article to the extent of the inconsistency.

-This Article does not apply to a funds transfer any part of which is governed by the Electronic Fund Transfer Act (Title XX, Public Law 95-630, 92 Stat.
-3728, 15 U.S.C. § 1693 et seq.) as amended from time to time.
+(a) Except as provided in subsection (b) of this section, this Article does not apply to a funds transfer any part of which is governed by the Electronic Fund Transfer Act (Title XX, Public Law 95-630, 92 Stat.
+3728, 15 U.S.C. § 1693 et seq.).